Inbound Marketing for SaaS: The Complete Guide

 By identifying the MOM velocity of the number of leads your marketing team is bringing in, you can identify growth patterns in your SaaS marketing efforts, as well as set benchmarks for coming quarters.

 You’ll be able to accurately determine if you’re on track to hit your EOQ or EOY goals, and if you’re not on track, no worries, that’s why we did this sum!
-You’ll have time to amend your strategy to get the leads through the door that your sales team is ready for.
+You’ll have time to include it in to your SaaS marketing playbook to get the leads through the door that your sales team is ready for.

 Whether you’re new to the startup world, or have been around for a while, I hope these metrics are something you’re tracking—or looking to start tracking.
 There’s a lot to be learned about our average customer, and their journey with us that these metrics can help reveal.
 This data can ultimately help build our total revenue.